I was born in Brighton in 1954. I am married to Val and we have four sons / daughter in laws and six grandchildren.

 which has influenced some of my other attempts at abstract painting.
 In addition, the books by Rolina van Vliet, have been a helpful inspiration.

 In December 2013 I was made redundant after more than 30 years working on power station refurbishment as a design engineer.
 Therefore, I took early retirement, which has given me more time to develop my painting and drawing.
-So since early 2014, I have been exploring portraiture and life drawing with Derby sketching club until we moved to Lincolnshire in July 2017.
+From early 2014, I explored portraiture and life drawing with Derby sketching club until we moved to Lincolnshire in July 2017.
 This time included some plein air painting trips.

 For many years I have been a member of the SAA (A Community for All Artists).